 - Now, you will need to select the source ISO file and specific device for bootable media.
 If you have chosen the wrong device or ISO, click other to change your selection.

-- After verifying the ISO file and, click on Make Startup Disk to create a new Bootable USB startup disk in UBUNTU Linux.
+- After verifying the ISO file, click on Make Startup Disk to create a new Bootable USB startup disk in Ubuntu Linux.